 We ate our picnic lunch in the car at the visitors center.
-We saw a few animals, but were unable to see moose or bighorn sheep, which we had most hoped to see that trip.
+There were a few animals, but we were unable to see moose or bighorn sheep, which we had most hoped to see that trip.

 We called it quits.
-We left the park and guess what we found?
+Leaving the park, guess what we found?
 Sunny skies and warmth.
-Apparently, the blizzard was confined to the park.
+Apparently, the blizzard was only in the park.
 We could only laugh as we later saw cloud covered peaks to our east where the park stands.

 But, hey, it was free admission.